 3. Take a drive to see Christmas lights.

-4. Attend live production of The Nutcracker.
+4. Attend a live production of The Nutcracker.

 5. Go to the movies.

 There are always some good movies out during the holiday season.
 Some years we go to the city with our adult children to see a movie at a really nice movie theater, complete with reclining heated seats and food and alcohol service.
-I definitely want to see Mary Poppins Returns.

 6. Read at least one book set at Christmas time.